 Convai is a purpose-built NPC AI platform for Unity — it handles voice input, LLM-powered conversation, lip sync, animation events, and character memory in one SDK.
 I used it in a VR inspection simulator shown at ADIPEC 2025.
 For XR training applications where NPC conversational quality matters, it is significantly faster to implement than building a raw LLM API integration.
 Free tier available for prototyping.

-The biggest changes are in concept production speed and NPC intelligence.
+The biggest changes are in concept production speed, scene-aware editor AI, and NPC intelligence.
 Reference imagery that took days of commissioned concept art now takes hours with AI tools.
+Unity AI brings the first scene-context-aware assistant directly into the Editor.
 Conversational NPCs that required extensive scripted dialogue trees can now be powered by LLMs that respond naturally to any input.
 The architectural and creative decisions still require deep XR expertise — AI handles the repetitive implementation work that consumed so much development time previously.